cositools/cosi-data-challenge-2/README.md

 Ti44_SN1987A_x50_3months_unbinned_data.fits.gz <br />
 Ti44_SNsurprise_3months_unbinned_data.fits.gz <br />
 Ti44_SNsurprise_x50_3months_unbinned_data.fits.gz <br />

+Note: There are two different response files with a slightly different width of the energy bin (one being more broad than the other).
+An additional goal of this data challenge is to determine which response file works better in the analysis.

 **Input Models:**  <br />
 There are four models of supernova remnants with only the Ti44 line emission (1157.02 keV) included.
 The line is a broadened Gaussian with a Doppler broadening of 5000 km/s, corresponding to roughly 8.2 keV (1 sigma value).
 For this data challange, only the fluxes are important, so that we see if we detect the sources.
 The sources are: Cas A, SN1987A, G1.9+0.3, and SNsurprise.